When and why was Summit Assistance Dogs founded?

 How do I go about applying for a dog?

-The first step is to read our Apply page thoroughly and become familiar with our process and our requirements.
-Then you contact us, preferably by e-mail to email@example.com, and provide a brief description of what kind of assistance dog you are interested in.
+The first step is to read our Apply for a Dog pages thoroughly and become familiar with our process and our requirements.
+Then you contact us, preferably by e-mail to firstname.lastname@example.org, and provide a brief description of what kind of assistance dog you are interested in.
 If we determine that we can meet your needs and that you are a good candidate for a service dog, we will send you an application packet to complete and submit to us.

 What happens after I submit my application?

-This is explained in detail on our Apply page.
+This is explained in detail on our Apply for a Dog pages.

 How far away do you place dogs?